CycloneDX/specification/.github/pull_request_template.md

 >
 > fixes #485

-Or, in case this is a spellinggrammar improvement, please write a brief description.
+Or, in case this is a spelling/grammar improvement, please write a brief description.
 Example:
 > Fixe typo: license (noun; AE) -> licence (noun; BE)